 A Southern Gulf Regional Invasive Pest Animal and Weed Strategy coordination among delivery and regulatory organisations to ensure combined efforts are aimed at the highest biosecurity risks to the region

 Strategic alignment in management priorities and methods to reduce biosecurity risks.

 Project Partners: Southern Gulf NRM, Local Government in North West Queensland, State agencies and Indigenous communities.

-Project Funding: Building Better Regions Fund Community Investments Stream Round 2 under The Australian Government Department of Industry, Innovation and Science and The department of Infrastructure, Regional Development and Cities.
+Project Funding: This project is funded by Building Better Regions Fund Community Investments Stream Round 2 under The Australian Government Department of Industry, Innovation and Science and The department of Infrastructure, Regional Development and Cities.

 Throughout the Southern Gulf